👨🏼💻

 When a company takes VC money, the potential outcome for that company in an exit can be significantly larger.
 It also comes with a big risk of failure, and expectations of driving on large returns.
 Founders should be ready to sign up for a big vision for their company when taking on venture investment.
 While the average outcome of a VC-backed company may be higher, it's also important to consider the median outcome, as the vast majority of companies lose their investment.
 Starting a venture-backed company is a big commitment.
 It's important to evaluate if it's the best path.

-Open Core Expectation
+Open Core expectation

 OCV starts companies that follow the